Skip to content

 |

-1. Mediterranean Orzo Salad from Foodie Crush
+1. Mediterranean Orzo Salad

 This pasta salad has all the bright and briny flavors you’d expect in Mediterranean cuisine (I’m looking at you, feta and kalamata olives).
 I think it would be particularly great for weekday lunches because it will keep well in the fridge for a week and is great cold.
 Just make a big batch on Sunday and you’re set!

-2. Spring Pea Pasta with Burrata from What’s Gaby Cooking
+2. Spring Pea Pasta with Burrata

 Looking for a weeknight dish that feels a little more special?
 This recipe is for you.
 It doesn’t require a lot of time or ingredients, but the burrata makes it feel luxurious.
 What’s Gaby Cooking uses small tube-shaped pasta for this recipe, but it’d also be great with orecchiette or elbow pasta.

-3. Angel Hair with Shrimp and Asparagus from Skinnytaste
+3. Angel Hair with Shrimp and Asparagus

 This simple pasta dish is packed with flavor without a lot of ingredients.
 You cook the asparagus in simmered tomatoes, chicken broth, and white wine before adding in the cooked pasta and shrimp.
 Use deveined and peeled shrimp to make things even easier on yourself.

-4. Lemony Spring Pasta Salad with Vegetables and Herbs from The First Mess
+4. Lemony Spring Pasta Salad with Vegetables and Herbs

-5. Creamy Cashew-Miso Pasta with Peas and Fava Beans from The Bojon Gourmet
+5. Creamy Cashew-Miso Pasta with Peas and Fava Beans

 Cooks like to ooh and ahh over peas and asparagus when April hits, but I think fava beans deserve some recognition!
 Yes, they can be a little bit tedious to prepare (you have to shell them, after all), but they add a particular texture and freshness to whatever they’re in.
 I also love the creamy cashew sauce in this recipe.
 It mimics a traditional cream sauce, but you get the punch from the mustard, lemon, and miso.

-6. Chicken Pasta Puttanesca from Healthy Fitness Meals
+6. Chicken Pasta Puttanesca

 If you’re a die-hard tomato sauce fan, this is the spring pasta for you.
 It’s brighter than other red sauce recipes thanks to capers, kalamata olives, and parsley.
 The addition of chicken makes this recipe more filling, so it’s a great option for dinner.

-7. Spring Gnocchi with Mustardy Arugula Pesto from Well and Full
+7. Spring Gnocchi with Mustardy Arugula Pesto

 I always feel like I’ve unlocked some secret cook’s code when I make pesto that doesn’t have pine nuts, basil, or Parmesan.
 Anyone else?
 Here’s a new one: The pesto is made with arugula, walnuts, and Dijon mustard — so it’s sharp, lightly bitter, and packs a punch.
 It pairs perfectly with pillowy gnocchi and a handful of fresh peas and chives.

-9. Pasta Primavera from Two Peas and Their Pod
+Courtesy of Two Peas and their Pod

 Classic Pasta Primavera is one part vegetable, one part pasta.
 In other words, it’s chock-full of vegetables, like asparagus, peas, broccoli, zucchini, cherry tomatoes, and bell peppers.
-You can play around with the type of vegetables you use based on what you find at the grocery store or farmers market.
+You can play around with the type of vegetables you use based on what you find at the grocery store or farmers’ market.
 A light lemon-Parmesan cream sauce pulls it all together and sprinkling fresh herbs on top is never a bad idea.

 What our editors love right now